-UCONN drops four sports for budget cuts
+UCONN drops four sports in budget cuts

 HARTFORD, Conn. - The UConn athletic department is eliminating its women's rowing program, men's swimming and diving, men's cross country, and men's tennis programs next year as one of its most significant measures toward cutting $10 million from its budget.